Follow TV Tropes

 • Minion with an F in Evil: Gideon is genuinely terrible as The Brute, spending more time focusing on writing rather ridiculous speeches than actually enforcing anything.

-• Mood Whiplash: Boy begins bonding with a flower peddler who offers him a free flower, right up until she begins excitedly talking about how much she loves The Culling.
+• Mood Whiplash: Boy begins bonding with Anna the Flower Girl, who offers him a free flower, right up until she begins excitedly talking about how much she loves The Culling.
 He angrily throws her flower back at her and storms off.

 • Mundane Luxury: While infiltrating the Van Der Koy mansion, Boy tastes a macaroon and goes wide-eyed at how great they are, promptly wolfing down an entire plate.

-• Muscles Are Meaningless: The Shaman is small, slimly built man, but he has no trouble fighting and handing the Boy his ass during training, despite the fact that Boy is well over a foot taller than him, and probably outweighs him two-to-one in muscle.
+• The Shaman is a small, slimly built man, but he has no trouble fighting and handing the Boy his ass during training, despite the fact that Boy is well over a foot taller than him, and probably outweighs him two-to-one in muscle.
+During their actual fight to the death, he is more than a match for both (the admittedly heavily wounded) Boy and June 27 fighting together.

 • Mushroom Samba: The drugs Shaman uses and at times forces on Boy causes him to hallucinate things like Shaman saying things he'd never say or having his eyes float away like bubbles.

-• No Name Given: Boy, the Shaman, and June 27 Boy's sister.
+• No Name Given: Boy, the Shaman, and June 27.
+This last one is eventually subverted when it is revealed that she is Boy's sister Mina.

 • Noodle Incident: What exactly happened to the rest of the resistance, barring the fact they were likely killed, is never answered as it's told from Boy's perspective, who can't understand Benny.